zhangsuqiong22/K8STA/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

-**NOTE:** TestReport Controller and automation testing case examples, you can access: https://zenodo.org/uploads/10430295